Trachoma patient Asegedech, wearing a pink checked shirt, is hugged by Integrated Eye Care worker Tsehay

 Fighting blindness in Ethiopia

-Orbis has been fighting avoidable blindness in Ethiopia for over two decades.
+Orbis has been fighting avoidable blindness in Ethiopia for more than 25 years.
 The Addis Ababa office, registered in 1998, was our first program office and currently manages our largest portfolio of eye care programs.
 Orbis Ethiopia focuses on trachoma elimination, training, governance, and health system strengthening in urban and rural settings.

 Orbis celebrated 20 years of saving sight in Ethiopia in 2018